Adaptive functional principal components analysis: Numerical properties

 \subsection{Data generating process}

-We use a data set containing household electric power consumption, which can be downloaded at \path{https://archive.ics.uci.edu/ml/datasets/individual+household+electric+power+consumption}.
+We construct a simulation DGP with characteristics close to those of a data set containing household electricity consumption, which can be downloaded at \path{https://archive.ics.uci.edu/dataset/235/individual+household+electric+power+consumption}.
 Different electrical quantities are measured, with 1 minute sampling rates over a period of 4 years, resulting in almost 2 million data points.

 To restrict ourselves to an univariate analysis, we focus on the daily voltage variable, considering days without missing values.
 This data subset contains 1351 voltage curves observed on an equally spaced grid of 1440 sampling points which are re-scaled on $[0,1]$.
 We estimate the local regularity parameters $H_t$ and $L_t$ according to Step \ref{step2} of the Algorithm, with simple linear interpolation presmoothing.
 See also the procedure described in the Section \ref{ssec:est_x}.
-The variance function $m_2(t) = \operatorname{Var}(X_t)$ is similarly estimated by interpolation according to Step \ref{step3}.
+The variance function $\nu(t) = \operatorname{Var}(X_t)$ is similarly estimated by interpolation according to Step \ref{step3}.
 These three quantities were estimated on a grid containing 40 equally spaced evaluation points in the unit interval.
 We then smooth the estimated parameters with 9 Fourier basis functions.
 The constructed functions can be seen in Figure \ref{fig:regularity_plot}.
 Finally, we also define a mean function $\mu(t)$ as the empirical mean of the densely sampled electricity curves, shifted downward by 240, and smoothed by running a LASSO regression on linear combinations of sine and cosine functions using the \texttt{glmnet} package.
-A plot of the mean function can be seen in Figure \ref{fig:mean_cov_fun_plot}, full details are provided in Section VI in the Supplement.
+Additional details on the real and simulated data are provided in Section VI in the Supplement.